Edit – First time this post was published in 2009 working with OFBiz trunk, updated it to work with OFBiz latest Release 16.11.

 The main advantage of using this development strategy is that all your custom code will be separated from the official OFBiz code, drastically simplifying the task of keeping your custom application updated with the new OFBiz versions.
 You will still be able to extend/override/customize specific OFBiz entities, services, screens and of course add new ones, just writing code into your custom component.

-For the most curious of you, here are some details about the meaning of the questions asked by the “create-component” script:
+For the most curious of you, here are some details about the component/plugin you have just setup:

-- component name: this is the name of the component (and also of the folder that will contain it, created in the hot-deploy folder); following OFBiz’s naming conventions, it should be a single word all lowercased (e.g. hwm)
+- component name: this is the name of the component (and also of the folder that will contain it, created in the specialpurpose folder); following OFBiz’s naming conventions, it should be a single word all lowercased (e.g. hotwax)

-- base permission: this is the prefix for base security permissions; following OFBiz’s naming conventions, it should be a single word all uppercased (e.g. HWM)
+- base permission: this is the prefix for base security permissions; following OFBiz’s naming conventions, it should be a single word all uppercased (e.g. HOTWAX)

-Based on the answers provided, the script will setup a new component in the “hot-deploy” folder, with the following layout:
+The script will setup a new component in the “specialpurpose” folder, with the following layout:

 Exploring the component layout